Share this article:

 When: 1 week before the deadline

-By this point, parts B1 and B2 versions should be near to final and the technical issues should now be complete and uploaded to the submission system.
+By this point, your B1 and B2 should be near-final and the technical issues of your application should now be complete and uploaded to the submission system.
 Ideally, the last week should be dedicated to QA, final tweaks, and submitting the application to check for validation errors and typical last-minute mistakes.
-You’ll be able to submit the application as many times as you want until the deadline closes.
-That being said, know when to stop as the submission system is often unstable in the last few hours before the deadline, which could lead to mistakes and unnecessary stress.
+You’ll be able to submit your application as many times as you want until the deadline closes.
+That being said, know when to stop, as the submission system is often unstable in the last few hours before the deadline, which could lead to mistakes and unnecessary stress.
 It’s done!

 Conclusion